4. Geqjaı jí súq / Pleased to meet you

 Nouns and tone

-Notice that these are all in the rising tone, as are personal pronouns: (me) and súq (you).
-The basic rule is that verbs are in the falling tone, and their participants — nouns — are in the rising tone.
+The basic rule is that verbs are in the falling tone, and their participants — nouns — are introduced by a rising tone.

 What's a "noun"?